Marijn Haverbeke's blog (license)

 CodeMirror's document representation

-Monday, September 10, 2012 javascript codemirror cm-internals
+Monday, September 10, 2012 javascript codemirror5 cm-internals data structures

 This post is part of an ongoing series of articles that aim to document the internals of the CodeMirror code editor.
 I will use the cm-internals tag to distinguish these posts—if you intend to hack on CodeMirror, it might be worthwhile to see what else is there.